Niña Ytang: Collegiate

-Ytang plays for the UP Fighting Maroons in the UAAP.
-She plays as the Middle Blocker of the team.
+Ytang plays as the Middle Blocker of the team.

-In 2023, she won the 2nd Best Middle Blocker Award three times in the UAAP in Season 85, Season 86, and Season 87.
+She won the 2nd Best Middle Blocker Award four times in the UAAP in Season 85, Season 86, Season 87, and Season 88.

 In 2025, she scored a career-high of 30 points against the unbeaten and defending champions, National University Lady Bulldogs.
 This is the first 30-point scored ever by a Middle Blocker since Jaja Santiago in 2017 - Season 80 and 30-point score by a Fighting Maroon since Tots Carlos' 32 points in 2017 - Season 80.